Last revised: May 12, 2022

 The banquet is set before us.
 We remember once more that night of the new commandment, but also we look ahead to the day of its fulfillment.
 Let us celebrate the joy we have in sitting together as family, reconciled to each other, having lost ourselves but having also found ourselves in each other, and living in hope while waiting for the day when every place at our table will be filled.
 And let the people say, Amen.

 ************End of Niedner excerpts************

 Link to a sermon making use of Niedner’s work entitled “Searching for Judas.”

-6. Brian Robinette, Grammars of Resurrection, ch.
+7. Brian Robinette, Grammars of Resurrection, ch.
 7, “Mimesis, Scapegoating, and the Crucified.”
-In 2013 I was reading Robinette’s book and was inspired to preach on the “new commandment” as decidedly new in its reorienting love to how God loves us — with the sermon “A Dangerous but Victorious Love.”
+In 2013 I was reading Robinette’s book and was inspired to preach on the “new commandment” as decidedly new in its reorienting love to how God loves us — with the sermon “A Dangerous but Victorious Love“; and a 2016 version of a sermon by the same name, “A Dangerous but Victorious Love.”